Go Home Lake

-There is actually two stories about how the Lake was named, one is It was named after Go Home Bay, immediately downstream.
+There are actually two stories about how the Lake was named, one is It was named after Go Home Bay, immediately downstream.
 Loggers would send timber down the Musquash River and meet steamers at Go Home Bay, which would transfer timber to various mills around the Great Lakes and then "go home", hence the name.
 The other story dates further back to when the Voyageurs travelled down Georgian Bay from the French River and met the Indigenous peoples that lived along the shore of Georgian Bay at the mouth of the Go Home River (Go Home Bay).
 The Indigenous peoples would pack up each fall and move inland to the area of Go Home Lake which was more protected, to live out the winter months.
 When asked where they were going by the Voyageurs, they would reply "Kewa", which meant "Go Home" in their native language, hence the name for both the Bay on Georgian Bay, the river and the Lake.

+Geography

 Go Home Lake is approximately 5 mi long and ranges from 1/2 to 3/4 miles (800 - 1,200 m) wide.
 Of Muskoka's 1600 lakes, it is the 14th biggest by size.
 Its length runs in a north–south orientation.
 The lake is fed at its most northern point by the Musquash River.
 It then empties back into the Musquash River through a control dam at the south end of the lake, and into Go Home River at the north end of the lake.
 Both the Musquash and Go Home Rivers empty into Georgian Bay.
 Go Home Lake is considerably more rugged and rockier than other Muskoka lakes.
 Both the "New Cut" (a man made channel), and the "Haunted Narrows" link the south end of the lake to the north.
 The "Haunted Narrows" received its name from the eerie sound caused by the movement of rocks on the bottom of the channel that can be heard in the dead of night due to the strong current flow.